binhle23/US-China-Competition/README.md

 - Codebooks for both raw and clean datasets
 - Datasets: raw and clean

+[Code file](https://github.com/binhle23/US-China-Competition/tree/main/Code%20files): This folder includes all the code files:
+- Code to clean data
+- Code to produce tables and figures as presented in the paper

 ### 2.1 Survey:

 A translated version of the [survey](https://github.com/binhle23/US-China-Competition/blob/main/Data%20reference/Survey.pdf) to English